samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Changed "Find Rides" to "Available Rides" for improved UI clarity
 - ✅ Fixed TypeScript compilation errors in schema and storage layers
 - ✅ Fixed connection refused error - server now properly listening on port 5000
-- ✅ Resolved database connectivity issues and server startup problems
+- ✅ Switched to neon-http driver to resolve database connection issues
 - ✅ Fixed all TypeScript compilation errors in schema and storage layers
 - ✅ Production build now compiles successfully without errors
 - ✅ Application runs smoothly locally on port 5000 with all features working
-- ✅ Local API endpoints responding correctly with HTTP 200 status
+- ✅ Database connection errors resolved with proper Neon HTTP adapter
-- ✅ Deployment configuration verified and ready for production deployment
+- ✅ Server consistently starting and responding on correct port
 - ✅ All blocking issues resolved - application ready for deployment

 - ✅ Migrated from Supabase to PostgreSQL with Drizzle ORM